DPWelsh/Codabunga/content/posts/ginas-second-project.md

 At this point, we have lots of comment strings as data in our r/skeptic and r/psychic stores.
 However, we cannot linguistically analyse these strings without applying the tokenization method to them.
 Tokenizing our comment data will allow our script to process the data as separate words and sentences, rather than a random array of characters.
 It’s an essential step to working with bigrams, as the program would be able to recognize words within a string, and therefore process them as separate entities next to one another.

-In my script, I applied a word tokenization function from nltk (word_tokenize) as well as their sentence tokenisation function (sent_tokenize) to both the r/skeptic and r/psychic data.
+In my script, I applied a word tokenization function from <code>nltk</code> (<code>word_tokenize</code>) as well as their sentence tokenisation function (<code>sent_tokenize</code>) to both the r/skeptic and r/psychic data.
 I applied both forms of tokenization so that the script would be able to recognize separate words as well as the start and end of each sentence in the comment data.

     skeptic_tokens = [word_tokenize(w) for w in sent_tokenize(str(test_data_skeptic))]